rossmacarthur/intcode/README.md

 # Intcode

-Compiler and runner for the Intcode computer from Advent of Code 2019.
+Assembler and runner for the Intcode computer from Advent of Code 2019.

 ## Hello World! program